 |Jersey||Black with blue V neck and cuffs|

 |Socks||Black with blue tops|

 University had trouble retaining players due to the transitory nature of students and their schedules of exams and holidays.
-The advent of World War One exacerbated the problems and the club folded.
+The advent of World War One and the large number of young men joining the army to fight in Europe, exacerbated the problems and the club folded.
 While some players crossed to Melbourne, there is no evidence that University actually merged with Melbourne as some believe.
-112 players are recorded as having played with the club.
+One hundred and twelve players are recorded as having played with the University club.

 |Postal Address:||PO Box 508, Subiaco, WA 6008, Australia|

 |Home Ground:||Optus Stadium, Perth, Western Australia.
 Training Lathlain Park, Perth|

 |Ground Dimensions:||175m by 122m.
 Goals run east to west.|

 |Official Colors:||Navy and yellow, ochre and blue eagle, yellow panels|